BasantSaad/-MNIST-Handwritten-Digit-Classification/README.md

 ## Dataset

-This notebook uses the MNIST dataset, which is loaded directly using Keras/TensorFlow utilities.
+This notebook uses the MNIST dataset, which is loaded directly using Pytorch.

 ## Project Structure